CL17189/FishingWork/Gre/Addition.md

 Absolute discretion (complete freedom to act or decide as one wishes)
 Bolster (to support or strengthen)
 Laconic=taciturn (using very few words to express oneself)

+### 66
+Uneasy: causing or feeling anxiety; troubled or uncomfortable
+Spur: a thing that prompts or encourages someone; an incentive
+Sophist: a person who reasons with clever but false arguments
+Quibbler: a person who raises trivial objections
+Pedant: a person who is excessively concerned with minor details and rules or with displaying academic learning
+Savior: a person who saves someone or something (especially a country or cause) from danger, and who is regarded with the veneration of a religious figure
+Ritualize: make into or treat as a ritual
+Figures*: I’m not sure what you mean by “figures” here.
+Could you please provide more context?
+Hail: (of precipitation) fall as small pellets of ice
+Acclaim: praise enthusiastically and publicly
+Wayward: difficult to control or predict because of unusual or perverse behavior
+Impolitic: unwise; imprudent
+Crisp lucidity: clearness in thought or expression; sharpness and clarity
+Prune: cut away dead or overgrown branches or stems, especially to increase fruitfulness and growth